Lukens4242/CNC_6-axis_motion_control_docs/README.md

 * 4x M4x10 screws
 * 2x M6x8 screws

+Take your long length of 1in tube and cross drill it with a 5mm bit so that it fits inside the locking counterweight support.
+Then put the locking couterweight support on the upper length of 1in tubing on the arm.
 On the weight back frame, add the weight container and its cap into the circular impression.
 Add the weight front frame, add the longest of the 1in tubes and secure it with a pair of M6x8mm screws Add the controller mount into the dovtails and use the M3 screws to attach the controller mount to both of the frame pieces.

 ![case frame](images/case_frame.jpg)